Automation platform FAQ

 How do I set up my developer environment?

-Head to the Quickstart guide to use our automated installer script, or download the latest version of the slack CLI and follow instructions to install it manually.
+Head to the Quickstart guide to use our automated installer script, or download the latest version of the Slack CLI and follow instructions to install it manually.

-If you have installed the Slack CLI previously and have an older version, note that the minimum required CLI version for Enterprise Grid as of September 19th, 2023 is v2.9.0.
+If you have installed the Slack CLI previously and have an older version, note that the minimum required Slack CLI version for Enterprise Grid as of September 19th, 2023 is v2.9.0.
 If you attempt to log in with an older version, you'll receive a cli_update_required error from the Slack API.
 Run slack upgrade to get the latest version.

 • api.slack.com, configuration information and documentation resources